operating in Gainesville, FL!

 |About the Author: Chris Cano is Compost Experience Officer (CEO) at Gainesville Compost, a Pedal Powered Community Compost Network founded in Gainesville, Florida in 2011.
 Gainesville Compost is a project of BikeCompost, which works to promote bicycle power and community composting nationwide.|

-Sign up below for our best advice on how to waste less, grow more, and live a life you can feel great about.
+Like what you see?
+Sign up below for more advice on how to waste less, grow more, and live a life you can feel great about.